raamdev/independent-publisher/README.md

 add_filter( 'independent_publisher_full_width_featured_image_size', '__custom_independent_publisher_full_width_featured_image_size' );
 ```

-### How can I use a Full Size Image for the Post Cover?
+### How can I use a Full Size Image for Featured Images?

 By default, the theme will use a 100% width for featured images, which means`700px` wide.
 You can override this and use whatever the full image size is by adding the following to your Child Theme's `style.css` file: